SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Northern Ontario School of Medicine discussed situational medical ethics, personal examples in responses, a diabetic patient turning to faith healing, pros and cons of the MCAT non-utilization, and how to handle a depressed or suicidal peer.
-The interview format appears to be MMI with potential nondisclosure agreements, while questions often revolved around ethics, personal experiences, and current events interwoven with medical scenarios.
+Students said most interesting question asked at Northern Ontario School of Medicine discussed situational medical ethics, personal examples in responses, a diabetic patient turning to faith healing, pros and cons of the MCAT, supporting a depressed or suicidal peer, and linking ethics with current events.
+The interview format may have been an MMI with respondents possibly under a nondisclosure agreement.

 What was the most difficult question?

-Students said the most difficult question asked at Northern Ontario School of Medicine discussed scenarios related to the Canadian healthcare system, ethical dilemmas in healthcare practice, allocation of healthcare funds, and current issues in the healthcare system with potential solutions.
-The interview format may have been an MMI (Multiple Mini Interview) with possible nondisclosure agreements in place based on respondents' mentions of ambiguous questions and specific scenario-based inquiries.
+Students said the most difficult question asked at Northern Ontario School of Medicine discussed scenarios related to the Canadian healthcare system, ethical dilemmas in patient care, allocation of healthcare funds, and current issues with the healthcare system.
+Some responses hinted at a Multiple Mini Interview (MMI) format with potential nondisclosure agreements in place.

 How long was the interview?